 Gastric sleeve

-This form of bariatric surgery is successful in helping patients achieve weight loss in a short amount of time and can reduce their chances of experiencing a stroke, cancer and obesity-related diseases like type 2 diabetes, cardiovascular disease and sleep apnea.
+This form of bariatric surgery is successful in helping patients achieve weight loss in a short amount of time and can reduce their chances of experiencing several obesity-related diseases [3].

 Gastric band

 Gastric band surgery is reversible and has one of the lowest complication rates following surgery as no permanent change is being made to the stomach and intestines.
-The expected weight loss after gastric band surgery is about 40 per cent of your body weight over two years.
+The expected weight loss after gastric band surgery is about 40% of your body weight over 2 years.

 Gastric bypass

 This means that you feel fuller with less food and in turn, absorb fewer calories, which encourages weight loss.
-Gastric bypass surgery can also help reduce your risk of developing weight-related issues like heart disease, high blood pressure and type 2 diabetes.
+Gastric bypass surgery can also help reduce your risk of developing weight-related issues [8].

-A side effect that can occur following gastric bypass surgery is anastomotic leaking, which happens in one to six per cent of these procedures.
+A side effect that can occur following gastric bypass surgery is anastomotic leaking, which happens in 1-6% of these procedures.
 This complication occurs when the two ends of a channel that have been connected don't seal properly and the content begins to leak.

 This is a serious risk as substances that don't belong in certain areas of the body can make their way there through the faulty connection.